joaofrugis/GOapp/README.md

 # GOapp

-Inicio do Projeto GOapp
+Begining of project GOapp.

-## Webscrap
+## Webscraping

-Scripts Webscrap em /webscraping separados por imobiliária.
+Scripts Webscraping in /webscraping separated by real estate office.